 6.1.
 4G Internet retains Title to the Equipment Set purchased and any other goods supplied until they have been paid for in full.

 6.2.
 If any Equipment Set or other goods have been installed under funding from any regional or central Government subsidy scheme, then AT NO TIME shall Title to such pass to you.
 Furthermore, should you move from the property where the funded Equipment Set and/or other goods have been installed under funding from any Government subsidy scheme, you MUST leave all such equipment behind for potential use by and/or benefit of any future occupier of the property.

 6.3.
 All risks associated with the Equipment whether purchased, supplied under any regional or central government subsidy scheme or otherwise supplied shall pass to you upon delivery and it will be your responsibility to insure the Equipment against loss, theft, fire, flood and any other risk of loss or damage from this point;

 7.1.
-Warranty on any Equipment supplied shall be on a “Return to base” basis.
-That is; you must return the Equipment to us for test and repair or replacement as required.
+Warranty on any Equipment supplied shall normally be on a “Return To Base” basis.
+This means that you must return the piece of Equipment suspected as being faulty under Warranty to us for test and repair or replacement as required.

-7.4.
-During any warranty period, we shall have responsibility for repair or replacement of our Equipment except that you accept full responsibility for cost of repair or replacement of our Equipment when the damage or problem has been caused by your negligence, misuse, abuse or violation of any part of this Agreement that is out of our control.
+7.6.
+During any Warranty period, we shall have responsibility for repair or replacement of our Equipment except that you accept full responsibility for cost of repair or replacement of our Equipment when the damage or problem has been caused by your negligence, misuse, abuse or violation of any part of this Agreement that is out of our control.